dcaoyuan/avpath/README.md

 ## Documentation

-AvPath expression consists of two type of top-level expressions: location path (required) and predicates (optional).
+avpath expression consists of two type of top-level expressions: location path (required) and predicates (optional).

 ### Location path

-To select items in AvPath, you use a location path.
+To select items in avpath, you use a location path.
 A location path consists of one or more location steps.
 Every location step starts with dot (.) or two dots (..) depending on the item you're trying to select:

 * `.property` — locates property immediately descended from context items